Carlos Correa Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.06).
+- The Brewers have a 4.11 team ERA that ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to allow 87 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Brewers rank 24th in baseball in home runs given up (90 total, 1.3 per game).

-- His most recent time out was on Wednesday against the Baltimore Orioles, when the right-hander tossed eight scoreless innings while giving up two hits.
+- In his most recent appearance on Thursday against the Baltimore Orioles, the righty tossed five scoreless innings while surrendering three hits.

+- In 11 games this season, the 32-year-old has put up an ERA of 4.47, with 8.3 strikeouts per nine innings.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.